-First, to remove all inconsistencies, we defined a fixed set of spacings to use, with a predefined scale (eg. 8 16 24 32 40 48 72 144).
+First, to remove all inconsistencies, we defined a fixed set of spacings to use, with a predefined typescale (eg. 8 16 24 32 40 48 72 144).
 We started by integrating these spacings in all of our starting templates, which are synced across our design team for every project.

-A quick tip: if you’d like to know more about syncing templates with Sketch and Dropbox, check out this excellent blog post
+A quick tip: if you’d like to know more about syncing templates with Sketch and Dropbox, check out this excellent blog post.

 The next step, of course, was ensuring that we’d truly limit ourselves to this set of spacings!

 To achieve that, we add these spacing blocks in our designs, between our components.

 This is an easy way to enforce consistent spacing, but it creates a new set of problems – or rather, of annoying, repetitive work.
 Unlike a website or app, Sketch doesn’t automatically stack content.
 So whenever we add an extra line of text or a new element, we have to manually adjust our spacings and then reposition every element underneath.
 We’ve all been there, and it’s not fun.

 Luckily, there was Anima App, which lets us use stacks to mimic this behaviour.
 Implementing this plugin improved things tremendously: when we now add more spacing or add some extra text to elements, all elements below will automatically move.
 Magic!

 Spacing symbols and stacking